collective-soundworks/soundworks/README.md

 var envPerformance = new MyEnvPerformance(...);

 // Start the scenario
-server.start(app);
+server.start(app, dir, 3000);
-// Set up the module servers for the 'player' clients server.map('/player', 'My Scenario', seatmap, checkin, playerPerformance);
+// Set up the server modules required by the 'player' clients server.map('/player', 'My Scenario', seatmap, checkin, playerPerformance);
-// Set up the module servers for the 'env' clients server.map('/env', 'My Scenario — Environment', seatmap, envPerformance);
+// Set up the server modules required by the 'env' clients server.map('/env', 'My Scenario — Environment', seatmap, envPerformance);
 ```

-Indeed, on the client side, the `player` clients initialized the modules `welcome` (that does not require a communication with the server), `seatmap`, `checkin` and `performance`, so we set up the servers corresponding to these modules on the namespace `/player`.
-Similarly, the `/env` clients initialized the modules `seatmap` and `performance` (which both require communication with the server), so we set up the servers corresponding to these modules on the namespace `/env`.
+Indeed, on the client side, the `player` clients use the modules `welcome` (that does not require a communication with the server), `seatmap`, `checkin` and `performance`, so we set up the corresponding server modules and map them to the namespace `/player`.
+Similarly, say the `/env` clients use the modules `seatmap` and `performance` (which both require communication with the server), so we set up the corresponding server modules and map them to the namespace `/env`.

 #### Styling with SASS

-Finally, in the `src/sass/` folder, you would add all the SASS partials you need for the modules from the library, and include them all in a `player.scss` file.
-If you have other types of clients in your scenario (such as `conductor` or `env`), you would add the corresponding `*.scss` files as well, such as `conductor.scss` or `env.scss`.
+Finally, the `src/sass/` folder would contain all the SASS partials we need for the modules from the library, and include them all in a `player.scss` file.
+If there are other types of clients in the scenario (*e.g.* `conductor` or `env`), we would add the corresponding `*.scss` files as well (*e.g.* `conductor.scss` or `env.scss`).

 ## API